MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-strategy/includes/5-evaluate-financial-considerations.md

 ## Sample outcomes by category

-Speaking in terms of business outcomes can feel like a foreign language to many technically minded individuals.
+Speaking in terms of business outcomes can feel like a foreign language to many technical-minded individuals.
 To help ease translation, we've curated a set of examples of business outcome.
 You can use the following examples to inspire and demonstrate business outcomes that are based on actual transformation journeys.

 To help you find specific types of examples of business outcomes, we've separated our list of examples into categories.
 This approach tends to drive consensus-building conversations across business units.